-To help address this "inverse" question, this work provides an opensource software package, NIC-CAGE (Novel Implementation of Constrained Calculations for Automated Generation of Excitations), for predicting optimized electric fields to control photo-excited chemical systems.
-With a precomputed electronic potential energy, V(x) (which can be routinely obtained with most electronic structure software packages), the NIC-CAGE code calculates optimal electric fields, $\epsilon(t)$, that can drive a system from a known initial vibrational eigenstate to another desired state, as depicted in Fig. 1.
-Our approach utilizes newly derived analytic gradients to construct a control field, $\epsilon(t)$, that gives a large (≈ 1) transition probability for (constrained) excitations from an initial to a specified final quantum state.
+To help address this "inverse" question, this work provides an open-source software package, NIC-CAGE (Novel Implementation of Constrained Calculations for Automated Generation of Excitations), for predicting optimized electric fields to control photo-excited chemical systems.
+With a pre-computed electronic potential energy, V(x) (which can be routinely obtained with most electronic structure software packages), the NIC-CAGE code calculates optimal electric fields, $\epsilon(t)$, that can drive a system from a known initial vibrational eigenstate to another desired state, as depicted in Fig. 1.
+In particular, we provide analytic gradients for maximizing the transition probability based on a norm-conserving Crank-Nicolson propagation scheme, which have not been previously reported in the literature.
+These analytic gradients allow us to efficiently construct a control field, $\epsilon(t)$, that gives a large (≈ 1) transition probability for (constrained) excitations from an initial to a specified final quantum state.
 The NIC-CAGE code is provided in the MATLAB and Python programming environments as two separate but fully self-contained implementations.
 We have chosen to implement this code in these high-level programming environments to allow general researchers to easily understand how these approaches and tools are used in practice to control photo-excited mechanisms in a variety of systems.